Book One / 6

 Wade himself chose not to address the court when given the opportunity.
 His lawyer, however, had prepared information on a number of mitigating circumstances.
 He presented each of those circumstances to the judge in an attempt to humanize his client, hoping for some leniency from the court in the calculus of his sentence.

 The attorney first addressed the psychological evaluation of his client.
 The evaluation portrayed Wade as the adult sum of a childhood spent in foster homes where, among other abuses, physical and sexual assault had been committed against his sister and himself.
 Consequently, his attorney argued, Wade had had little in the way of moral guidance or role models as a young man.
 Following his experience in the first robbery that had resulted in the death of his cousin, Wade had been unable to turn his life around.
 The psychological struggles had haunted him, pursuing him unremittingly through the years.

 And finally, his attorney explained, Wade had committed the present offenses under the influence of methamphetamine, a substance he consumed like so many do in their unsuccessful attempts at self-medication.

 Wade’s attorney had departed a bit from the standard format in his written sentencing memorandum to the court.
-He acknowledged his client’s pathetic posture before the court on this day, recognizing the severity of the crimes Wade had committed and the disrespect he’d demonstrated through his ‘trial shenanigans,’ as the attorney referred to Wade’s fingerpainting.
+He acknowledged his client’s weak posture before the court on this day, recognizing the severity of the crimes Wade had committed and the disrespect he’d demonstrated through his ‘trial shenanigans,’ as the attorney referred to Wade’s fingerpainting.

 But then, in a final effort to garner empathy from the judge for a man whose presence and story alone might be insufficient to inspire compassion, he closed his memorandum to the court with a reference to an early twentieth-century literary critic.